derek/yui-benchmark/README.md

 	$ yb path/to/config.js

 Now point your browser to the URL displayed and let us take care of the rest.
-Or, execute with the `--phantomjs` option for completely hands-free testing!
+Or, execute with the `--phantomjs` option for completely automated testing.

 ### CLI Options